mario-andreschak/hotswap-mcp-bridge/README.md

 # DISCLAIMER
-This tool is still in development and not yet for intended for use
+This bridge is intended for use in FLUJO but currently untested - any issues please report by openen an Github Issue

 # MCP Transport Bridge